• Skip to primary navigation

 Basic bircher muesli to prepare the night before

-• 2 cups old fashioned oats (jumbo rolled oats) (use GF if needed)
+• 2 cups old fashioned rolled oats (jumbo rolled oats) (use GF if needed)

 In the morning